ProfessorFrunk/professorfrunk.github.io/README.md

 - Desktop ready, not optimised for mobile devices

 V1.1
-- Big content update for ship names and ship classes
+- Content update for ship names and ship classes

 V1.2
 - Adsense banner integrated